 Type 2 diabetes occurs when the pancreas does not make enough insulin or the body does not use insulin properly.
 It usually occurs in adults, although in some cases children may be affected.
-People with type 2 diabetes usually have a family history of this condition and 90% are overweight or obese.
+People with type 2 diabetes usually have a family history of this condition and 90% have an unhealthy body weight.
 People with type 2 diabetes may eventually need insulin injections.
 This condition occurs most commonly in people of Indigenous and African descent, Hispanics, and Asians.

 Prediabetes is a term used to describe blood sugar levels that are higher than normal, but not high enough to be classified as diabetes.
 Many people with prediabetes go on to develop diabetes.

 Type 1 diabetes is an autoimmune disorder.
 It’s believed that a combination of genetic predisposition and additional environmental (as yet unidentified) factors provoke the immune system into attacking and killing the insulin-producing cells in the pancreas.
-There is no way to prevent type 1 diabetes from occurring.
+It can develop at any age, but is most commonly diagnosed in childhood or adolescence.

 Type 2 diabetes is mainly caused by insulin resistance.
 This means no matter how much or how little insulin is made, the body can’t use it as well as it should.
 As a result, glucose can’t be moved from the blood into cells.
 Over time, the excess sugar in the blood gradually poisons the pancreas causing it to make less insulin and making it even more difficult to keep blood glucose under control.

-Obesity is a leading cause of insulin resistance – about 90% of people with type 2 diabetes are overweight or obese.
+Obesity is a leading cause of insulin resistance – about 90% of people with type 2 diabetes have an unhealthy body weight.
 Genetic factors are also likely to be involved in the cause of type 2 diabetes.
 A family history of the disease has been shown to increase the chances of getting it.

 Other risk factors for the development of type 2 diabetes include: